2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/by-2sxc/js-app-editions/index.md

 uid: Extensions.AppExtensions.By2sxc.JsAppEditions.Index
 ---

-# App Extension: JS App Editions
+# JS App Editions (JS-Helper)

+_This is an extension for 2sxc Apps and can be installed into each App individually._

 <img src="~/assets/logos/polymorph/polymorph-logo-wide.svg" width="50%" class="float-right">